When is my credit card annual fee charged?

 If you’ve got a $0 promo for the first year or want to keep track of ongoing costs, here’s what you need to know.

 A credit card annual fee is usually charged when you first activate the account, and then around the same time every 12 months after that.
-If you have a card that offers a $0 annual fee in the first year, the standard annual fee will be charged for the first time around 12 months from when you activated the card.
+If you have a card that offers a $0 annual fee in the first year, you won't have to pay an annual fee until around 12 months after you activated the card.

 Use this guide to learn more about credit card annual fees, including ways to avoid and reduce the costs.

 How can I avoid paying a credit card’s annual fee?

 If you have a credit card that offers no annual fee in the first year, you can avoid this cost by cancelling the account within the first 12 months.
 To do this, you’ll need to make note of the date you got the card, pay off your full balance and then contact your credit card company and ask to close the account before the anniversary of your account opening.

 For example, say you got a credit card on 31 January 2020 that offered a $0 annual fee in the first year and then charged a $250 annual fee after that.
 If you decided the $250 annual fee wasn't worth it for you, then you would need to cancel the card before 31 January 2021 to avoid being charged an annual fee.

 Tip: Find out what date the annual fee is due